sydneyyyyy/basics-starting-code/README.md

 ``${expression} or ${variable}``

 Allows you to include dynamic values within a string. `` also allows you to use multi-line quotes.

+### Functions

+When the browser loads the script, it read/parses it from top to bottom.
+Takes the functions and pulls them from the top.
+So you can call a function before it is written in code.

+> You can access any variable defined outside the function (Global Variables).

+1. Define Function

+`function greetUser(name) {
+    alert('Hi ' + name);
+}`

+You can (but don't have to) use parameters (name) and you can return values (return).

+2. Call Function

+`greetUser('Max');`

+### Custom Functions

+Variables created within the function body are only available within that function.
+They cease to exist outside of the function body.

+### Built-in Functions

+* alert();
+* addEventListener();

+### Global & Local/Block Scope

+Global -> Variables declared outside any function have global scope.
+Global variables can be accessed from anywhere in a JS Program.
+Local/Block Scope -> Any variable declared within a function or code block (if, for, etc).

+> Shadowing Variables occurs when a variable is declared in a certain scope and has the same name as a variable in an outer scope.
+The outer variable is said to be shadowed by the inner variable.